J-Y-Wang/J-Y-Wang.github.io/_posts/2019-01-10-Notes of Using Ubuntu 18.04.md

 ---
-title: 'Notes about using Ubuntu 18.04'
+title: 'Notes of Using Ubuntu 18.04'
 date: 2019-01-10
 permalink: /posts/2019/01/blog-post-1/
 tags: